Green Stormwater Infrastructure

 Managing stormwater with natural drainage

-The City of Seattle recently released a DRAFT GSI implementation strategy to guide our work in managing polluted stormwater runoff with green approaches.
+The City of Seattle's GSI implementation strategy guides our work in managing polluted stormwater runoff with green approaches.
 In 2013, Seattle City Council Resolution 31459 challenged Seattle to rely on GSI to manage stormwater runoff wherever possible and set an aggressive target to manage 700 million gallons of stormwater runoff annually with GSI by the year 2025-a seven fold increase over Seattle's 2012 baseline.